spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-inventory-management-feature.md

 {% info_block warningBox "Verification" %}

 Make sure that the navigation for Stock GUI has been successfully generated.
-Check that, in the navigation menu of the Back office, the **Administration** menu with the **Warehouses** submenu is displayed.
+Check that, in the navigation menu of the Back Office, the **Administration** menu with the **Warehouses** submenu is displayed.

 {% endinfo_block %}

 3. Register the following plugins for warehouse address management: